-- A person with diabetes takes insulin with injections (Demonstrate on a doll/stuffed animal with needless syringe and plastic bottle of insulin).
-A person with diabetes can also get insulin with a machine called an insulin pump.
+- A person with diabetes either takes insulin with injections (Demonstrate on a doll/stuffed animal with needless syringe and plastic bottle of insulin) or a person with diabetes can get insulin with a machine called an insulin pump.

-- A person with diabetes checks blood from a finger to make sure there is just the right amount of insulin in the body (Demonstrate on a doll/stuffed animal with needless lancing device and a meter).
+- A person with diabetes checks blood several times a day from a finger to make sure there is just the right amount of insulin in the body (Demonstrate on a doll/stuffed animal with needless lancing device and a meter).

 - If the number is high, the doll/stuffed animal may need insulin.

 - If the number is low, the doll/stuffed animal may need juice or a snack.